 Spinal headache is common after IA.
 The following can help you manage the pain:

 - Rest as needed: Lie down until your headache is better.
-Contact your caregiver if your headache is severe and it does not improve after you lie down.
+Contact your healthcare provider if your headache is severe and it does not improve after you lie down.

 - Acetaminophen: This medicine decreases pain and fever.
 Acetaminophen is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

 - Ibuprofen: This medicine decreases pain, swelling, and fever.
 Ibuprofen is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Ibuprofen can cause stomach bleeding and kidney damage if not taken correctly.

 What are the risks of spinal anesthesia?